ar-io/ar-io-grants/README.md

 - **Community and Education:** Documentation, tutorials, starter kits, example implementations and educational content.

-If you're interested in offer a proposal that doesn't fit into these areas please reach out either directly via [email](mailto:will@ar.io?subject=Grants%20Inquiry) or in the grants channel in our [discord](https://discord.com/invite/HGG52EtTc2).
+If you're interested in submitting a proposal that doesn't fit into these areas please reach out either directly via [email](mailto:will@ar.io?subject=Grants%20Inquiry) or in the grants channel in our [discord](https://discord.com/invite/HGG52EtTc2).
 We appreciate any and all ideas and the focus areas may evolve over time based on feedback and interest from the community.

 ## Grant Types